-The Write Protect (WP) Register Write Operation is similar to the Byte Write Operation, except that the Control Code (the first four bits of the Command Byte) is "1011" instead of "1010".
-The address of the WP Register is 0401h.
+The Write Protect (WP) register write operation is similar to the byte write operation, except that the control code (the first four bits of the command byte) is "1011" instead of "1010".
+The address of the WP register is 0401h.

-If the R/W bit in the control byte is set to zero, the device enters write mode and the following events occur.
+If the R/\overline{W} bit in the control byte is set to zero, the device enters write mode and the following events occur.

-- Once the control byte is received, the device will perform an acknowledge; it will then be ready to receive the Address High Byte, 04h (see Figure 8-1). - After receiving the Address High Byte, the device acknowledges and then is ready to receive the Address Low Byte, 01h. - After receiving the Address Low Byte, the device acknowledges and then writes the address (0401h) into its address pointer.
-The device is then ready to receive a byte of data to be written into the WP Register. - After the device receives the data, it performs an acknowledge. - After the master has received the last acknowledge (after the data byte), the master should send a STOP condition.
+- Once the control byte is received, the device performs an acknowledge.
+It is then ready to receive the address high byte, 04h (see Figure 8-1). - O After receiving the address high byte, the device acknowledges and is ready to receive the address low byte, 01h. - Offer receiving the address low byte, the device acknowledges and then writes the address (0401h) into its address pointer.
+The device is then ready to receive a byte of data to be written into the WP Register. - O After the device receives the data, it performs an acknowledge. - O After the master has received the last acknowledge (after the data byte), the master should send a STOP condition.
 The STOP condition initiates the internal write cycle in the device.
-If the master does not send a STOP, the device will not write the data into the WP Register.
+If the master does not send a STOP, the device does not write the data into the WP Register.